 - Excerpt from an Amsterdam city chronicle, late 16th century

 It was in the year 1567 that the Iron Duke, Don Alvarez the Toledo, the Duke of Alba, arrived in the Netherlands.
-Sent here by his master Philip II, king of Spain and lord of the Netherlands, to suppress the Dutch rebellion and root out Dutch Calvinism.
+He was sent here by his master Philip II, king of Spain and lord of the Netherlands, to suppress the Dutch rebellion and root out Dutch Calvinism.
 In every city the Iron Duke installed the so-called “Council of Troubles”, a legal organization charged with finding, judging and punishing the Dutch rebels and heretics.
-In Amsterdam the Council took up residence in Greyfriars, the Franciscan Monastery on the Oude Zijds Canal.
-The locals soon called them “the Council of Blood” for their sentences were harsh, often ending at the scaffold.
+In Amsterdam the Council took up residence at Greyfriars, the Franciscan Monastery on the Oude Zijds Canal.
+The locals soon called them “the Council of Blood” for their sentences were harsh, most often ending at the scaffold.

-In order to find the rebels the Council was reliant upon local informers; Amsterdammers who were willing to betray their fellow citizens.
+In order to find the rebels the Council was reliant upon local informers: Amsterdammers who were willing to betray their fellow citizens.
 Sometimes for religious reasons, for in rooting out Calvinism they served the Holy Catholic Mother Church.
 Or sometimes for financial reasons because the Council paid good coin for any rebel name: seven pennies a head.
-These informants were therefore called the seven-penny-men.
+These informants were called the seven-penny-men.
 It was told that their best spy was a man who was thin and wiry of build, with a pale complexion and a certain unassuming way about himself which made it easy for him to blend into crowds and eavesdrop on their conversations.
 One source mentions his name as Aloysius and with a Latin name like that he must have been a clergyman for at least part of his life.
 We know he was literate, for some of his handwritten lists with names have survived.
 Names he would give to his Catholic masters in exchange for coin (and perhaps eternal salvation in heaven).
 Many of these names would send their owners to the scaffold.

 To read the next part of this story, check out The Man in the Attic part two